 team to develop cohesive software more rapidly."

-Continuous Delivery (CD) is a concept that was first described in the 2010 book authored by ThoughtWorker, Jez Humble.
+Continuous Delivery (CD) is a concept that was first described in the eponymous 2010 book co-authored by ThoughtWorker Jez Humble and ThoughtWorks alumnus David Farley.
 CD provides a pattern language for the collection of software build, test and deployment activities that happen on the path to production.
 Further, CD references CI as a starting point, and extends it using lean philosophy and planning techniques that make it relevant to the greater business community.
 The goal of CD is to put customers in control of an ongoing cycle of software releases.

 CI made its way to many delivery teams by way of open source software called CruiseControl, that was developed by ThoughtWorks in the year 2000.
 Since then it has spawned a wide market of development tools in the mainstream market.
 After many years of working with customers to construct deployment pipelines, ThoughtWorks developed Go as the first tool designed specifically for the practice of continuous delivery.